 With its classic hybrid that merges high-tech technology and analog watch face, the Scanwatch will appeal to anyone who wants to monitor its health, fitness without compromising for style.
 Despite being already a couple of years old, Withings has constantly improved the Scanwatch to offer a device that has everything: from ECG to SpO2, sleep tracking, and even snore detection.
 In addition, the battery lasts up to 30 days, making it one of the best.
 Considering all it has to offer, the Scanwatch is reasonably priced and a serious choice when shopping for a smart and beautiful watch.

-- ELECTROCARDIOGRAM* — The watch detects atrial fibrillation or normal heart rhythm in just 30...
+- ELECTROCARDIOGRAM* — The watch and heart rate monitor watch detects atrial fibrillation or normal...

 - HEART RATE TRACKING — Track heart rate continuously during workouts to optimize training, and...